Open Access

 Streamlined open access workflows, tracking and compliance monitoring

-Elements allows users to easily deposit publications into open repositories with the push of a button, significantly increasing deposit rates.
+Symplectic Elements allows your researchers to easily deposit publications into open repositories with the push of a button, significantly increasing deposit rates.
 You can monitor, track, prompt, and report on this process; driving open access engagement and compliance in-line with your institutional policies.

 Intelligent data harvesting and easy deposit